-In this blog, we will understand how to install tensorflow on a Nvidia GPU system.
-Before we do that, let us look at the various steps involved in the process of installation:
+In this blog, we will understand how to install tensorflow on an Nvidia GPU system.
+Let us look at the various steps involved in the process of installation:

 - Uninstall Nvidia